-If you love to cook and want to turn you passion for food into a career that you always wanted then now is the time to get started.
-At ICC, we will take your passion for cooking and teach you the skills you need to hit the ground running in a professional kitchen.
+If you love to cook and want to turn your passion for food into a career that you always wanted, then now is the time to get started.
+At ICC, we will take your passion for cooking and teach you the skills you need to work in a professional kitchen.

 “My mission is to get students to experience new things and have them appreciate where our food comes from, what’s behind that and how to elevate that into something that’s worth paying for.” – Keith Shank